interdevel/diabetes-calculator/README.md

 == Description ==

-The **Diabetes Calculator** plugin helps individuals with diabetes manage their diet by calculating Carbohydrates and Fat Protein Units (FPU) for common meals.
+The **Utilities for Diabetes Care** plugin helps individuals with diabetes manage their diet by calculating Carbohydrates and Fat Protein Units (FPU) for common meals.
 This tool is useful for determining the estimated insulin needed for high-fat and high-protein meals, making diabetes care simpler and more accurate.

 == Features ==